Getting Started

 VITE_SUPABASE_URL=YOUR_SUPABASE_URLVITE_SUPABASE_ANON_KEY=YOUR_SUPABASE_ANON_KEY

-Now that we have the API credentials in place, let's create a helper file to initialize the Supabase client.
-These variables will be exposed on the browser, and that's completely fine since we have Row Level Security enabled on our Database.
+Now you have the API credentials in place, create a helper file to initialize the Supabase client.
+These variables will be exposed on the browser, and that's fine since you have Row Level Security enabled on the Database.

 1